-Sameer Patil is Fellow, National Security, Ethnic Conflict & Terrorism studies, Gateway House.
-Prior to this, he was Assistant Director at the National Security Council Secretariat in Prime Minister’s Office, New Delhi.
-Sameer has interned at the Indian Pugwash Society and the M. L. Sondhi Institute of Asia Pacific Affairs.
-He has written extensively on various aspects of national security including cyber security, fake currency, terrorism, India-Pakistan relations, India-China relations, the Kashmir issue and nuclear proliferation for various magazines, journals and newspapers.
+Sameer Patil is Fellow, International Security Studies Programme, Gateway House.
+Prior to this, he was Assistant Director at the National Security Council Secretariat in Prime Minister’s Office, New Delhi, where he handled counter-terrorism and regional security desks.
+Sameer has written extensively on various aspects of national security including counter-terrorism, cyber security, Kashmir issue, India-Pakistan and India-China relations.
+He is also a dissertation advisor at the Naval War College, Goa.
+He tweets at @sameerpatilIND.
 Download high-res picture

 M.A. and M.Phil. in International Relations from Jawaharlal Nehru University

 International security and conflict, cyber-security, defence business, business risk

 The growing use of technology in the election process has made cyber security a crucial issue.
 Instances of the spread of fake news, manipulation of voter behaviour and hacking show how digital technology can be misused.
 These issues need to be addressed in the long term

 India has used military and diplomatic offensives against Pakistan as a response to the February 14 terrorist attack in Pulwama, Jammu and Kashmir.
 There are two more options available - legal, through sanctions, and economic - to curb Pakistan's dangerous adventurism.
 Gateway House explores both in the infographic below

 The virtual computer world holds tremendous potential for harm infliction, and cybercrime is a growing concern for India and Canada.
 Both countries have cracked down on digital black markets, where transactions for contraband and illegal services take place, but such cooperation can be further deepened through advanced use of technology and informal collaboration, for example, thereby also contributing to international security at the multilateral level